 Using financing to pay for alcohol rehab

-There are various financing options that you can use to pay for your alcoholism rehab or drug problem.
+There are various financing options that you can use to pay for your alcoholism rehab.

 You can have family members help you cater for the cost of rehab.